mgreenegit/rfc_customguestconfig/README.md

 In Spring 2019,
-we would like to offer support for customers to use their own content in Azure Guest Configuration scenarios.
+we would like to offer support for customers to use their own content in Azure Policy Guest Configuration scenarios.
 Azure already offers built-in Policy content to audit settings inside virtual machines such as which application are installed and/or not installed.
 This change would empower customers to author